An overview on deep learning-based approximation methods for partial differential equations: Source code for simulations

 \subsubsection{Acknowledgements}

-This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 -- 390685587, Mathematics M\"unster: Dynamics -- Geometry -- Structure and through the research grant HU1889/6-2.
+This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 -- 390685587, Mathematics M\"unster: Dynamics -- Geometry -- Structure and through the research grant HU1889/7-1.
+This project has been partially supported by the startup fund project of Shenzhen Research Institute of Big Data under grant No.~T00120220001.